The aims of the workshop:

 – A bond has been created between teachers and students participating in the workshop in their own school groups as well as between the schools.

-– A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when almost all cried saying their goodbyes.
+– A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when pupils and adults cried saying their goodbyes.
 We will all stay in touch using the social media apps.

-– We had the chance to compare our nations and environments by visiting: Velika Planina, Kamnik and Ljubljana.
+– We had the chance to compare our nations and environments by visiting: Olsztyn, Warsaw and Kadzidło.

-– The engagement, professionalism and co-operational skills of the teachers and staff of Slovenian school were really impressive.
-A good lesson for the teachers from abroad.
+– The engagement, professionalism and co-operational skills of the teachers and staff of Polish school were really impressive.
+A good example for the teachers from abroad.

-– There were a lot of things in the workshop that we would like to incorporate into our schools’ everyday work.
+– There were a lot of things in the workshop that we like and will incorporate into our schools’ everyday work.

-– We all had the chance to get to know the organization and equipment of the school in Kamnik and we like it a lot.
-We wish we could transfer some of the solutions to our schools’ real lives.
+– We all had the chance to get to know the organization and equipment of the school in Rozogi and some solutions will be used in the partner schools.

 – The workshop in Rozogi has proven again how the children and people from different countries are the same and despite the differences can work together as one.